On the Nash Stability in the Hedonic Coalition Formation Games: The Nash-stable Core

 Thus, we can conclude that symmetric relative gain always results in a Nash-stable partition when $n\leq 3$.
 However, this is not the case when $n>3$.
-We can find many counter examples that justify it such as the following one: \begin{cexample} Let the marginal utility for all possible $ S $ be as following:
+We can find many counter examples that justify it such as the following one: \begin{cexample} Let the clustering profit for all possible $ S $ be as following:

-Let us now generate the preference profile according to these marginal utility values.
-Notice that we could eliminate those marginal utilities which are negative since a player will prefer to be alone instead of a negative relative gain.
+Let us now generate the preference profile according to these clustering profit values.
+Note that we could eliminate those clustering profit values which are negative since a player will prefer to be alone instead of a negative relative gain.
 Further, ranking the positive relative gains in a descending order results in the following sequence:

 According to the ranking sequence, we are able to generate the preference list of each player: